 601 S. Morgan Street MC 162 Chicago, IL 60607

-Lisa Bilal, Rachele Gartland and Raul Galvan Porras are the Sociology Undergraduate Advisors and are located on the Eighth Floor of University Hall in the LAS Advising Center.
-You can reach the advisors through their general email at: email@example.com
+Rachele Gartland is the Sociology Undergraduate Advisor and is located on the Eighth Floor of University Hall in the LAS Advising Center.

 All appointments are scheduled online.
-Please go to student.las.uic.edu
+Please visit student.las.uic.edu to schedule an appointment.

 Here are some of the occasions on which you should you see the Undergraduate Advisor: